 - Associated with less stigma of drug abuse than Methadone.

 - Less potential for dependence to, and withdrawal from, the medicine.

 - Can be more expensive for out of pocket paying clients.

 - It is an opioid agonist, so dependence can develop during the course of therapy and withdrawals occur if treatment is abruptly stopped.

 - Typical, albeit mild, opioid side effect profile.

 - Most strictly regulated drug by DEA, hence requiring treatment by specialized physicians only.

 Are you looking for a Suboxone Doctor near you?
-We know how difficult it can be to find an addiction center within a reasonable distance.
+We know how difficult it can be to find an addiction center or suboxone clinic within a reasonable distance.
 You can use our Suboxone Doctors Near Me? tool below to search for the nearest Right Path Addiction Center office to your home or workplace.
 Enter your zip code and find a Right Path Addiction Center office nearest you.